aurule/npc/README.md

 * `--metadata`: Include metadata in the output.
 Can optionally specify the format of this metadata, if the main format supports it.
 Pass `default` to use the metadata type from your settings.
 Recognized values depend on the output format:
     - Markdown supports `mmd` for MultiMarkdown metadata, and `yfm` or `yaml` for YAML Front Matter metadata
     - HTML supports `meta` to put metadata in `<meta>` elements in the document `<head>`
+* `--title`: Override just the title from the metadata.
 * `--outfile`: Path where the output should go.
 If omitted (or you pass `-`), the output will go to stdout for chaining to another command.
+* `--sort_by`: Sort characters by these tag names before creating the listing.
+Separate multiple tags with a comma, and use `-tag` for a reverse sort on that tag.
+* `--no_sort`: Suppress sorting entirely.

 ## Dump Raw NPC Data